How to make Herb Dinner Rolls with Garlic (Bread Machine)

 Fresh herbs do not tolerate the baking process very well.
 I recommend dry herbs for this recipe.

-Herb Dinner Rolls with Garlic (Bread Machine Recipe)
+Herb and Garlic Rolls (Bread Machine Recipe)

 Video